senthilsns/Design-Patterns/README.md

     The abstract factory pattern provides a way to encapsulate a group of individual factories that have a common theme without specifying their concrete classes.It handles a little more complex use case.

+7. Adapter

+     Adapter is a structural design pattern that allows objects with incompatible interfaces to work together.
+     In other words, it transforms the interface of an object to adapt it to a different object.